 The governance of PRRBB is integrated with the overall risk governance structure of the Bank.
-Board, BRCGC, Risk Management Committee along with Asset and Liability Management Committee ("ALCO") are responsible for defining and establishing policies around prudent management of PRRBB based on risk appetite of the Bank.
+The Board, BRCGC, RMC along with the ALCO are responsible for defining and establishing policies around prudent management of PRRBB based on risk appetite of the Bank.
 Furthermore, the Bank has a PRRBB policy in place which sets out key principles, articulates key roles and responsibilities to effectively manage PRRBB risk across the Bank.